Are you eligible for a FLU vaccination - please make an appointment at the surgery

-Please see the attached document regarding proposed changes to the practice
+Please see the attached document regarding proposed changes at the Practice -

 Proposed changes to Practice from 1.4.16

-Please see below a summary of the responses received back from the patients with regards to the forthcoming Practice merge.
+Results: Please see below a summary of the responses received back from the patients with regards to the Practice merge.

 Notices were displayed in the waiting reception areas, on prescriptions and on the Practice websites regarding the proposed Practice merge.

 In total there were 5 responses received at Skelmersdale Family Practice.